weblivz/Windows-Azure-Solr/README.md

 ## Copy the binaries
 1. Download and extract on your local computer the latest version SolrInstWRMMDDYYYY.zip (for example SolrInstWR06072012.zip) from https://github.com/MSOpenTech/Windows-Azure-Solr/downloads

-2. Copy the SolrInstWR.msi to your local web root.
-For example c:\inetpub\wwwroot
-3. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above
+2. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above

 ## Run the installer:
     - Inst4WA.exe -XmlConfigPath <yourpath>/SolrInstWR.xml -DomainName <youruniquename>  -Subscription <yoursubscription>